 Single-cell sequencing allows you to work out the recipe for your cellular smoothies.
-You'll not only discover the exact ingredient list, but also the ratio between them: You now know how many apples, oranges, strawberries, and bananas were used to make it.
+You'll discover the exact ingredient list and the ratio between them.
+You will now know how many apples, oranges, strawberries, and bananas were used to make it.

 Single-cell sequencing guide: Where does single-cell RNA sequencing come from?

 Single-cell RNA sequencing didn't just appear overnight.
 It's the result of many different scientific innovations and advances in recent years.
 Here's an overview of the innovations that got us to where we are today.

 The first challenge to overcome before single-cell genome or transcriptome sequencing was possible was that the tiny amount of RNA contained within a single cell was too low to measure.

 And in 2009, researchers managed to amplify the RNA from a single cell sufficiently to sequence it for the first time.

 The next innovation was adding cell-specific barcodes to the primers used in amplification.
 Cell-specific barcodes allow multiple cells to be pooled into a single sequencing library.
 This process of pooling cells is called multiplexing, which made high throughput possible for single-cell RNA sequencing.